cryptexfinance/crypdex/README.md

 Index token collateralized as a weighted basket of tokens.

 # Note
 This is a fork of the [index coop smart contracts](https://github.com/IndexCoop/index-protocol).
-We have updated the solidity version to 0.8.25 in the contracts and we've rewritten the tests in foundry to make sure that we understand the contracts correctly.
-This repository is currently WORK IN PROGRESS.
-Most of the smart contracts have been finalised, but we still have more tests to write for better coverage.
+We've only kept the contracts that we need for this project.
+We've re-written the tests in foundry for the sake of our understanding and to also show that this not a blind fork.

 # Testing
 After cloning the repository, make sure that all the github modules have been updated